Priyanshu-uxdlab/Priyanshu-uxdlab/README.md

 ### Hi there, I'm priyanshu 👋

-## I'm a student, programmer, Developer, and Quick learner !!
+## I'm a programmer, Developer, and Quick learner !!

 - 🌱 I’m currently learning everything 🤣